Joacohbc/dotfiles/README.md

 # Package that I use:
 1. i3gaps(i3wm) - Windows Manager
+    - xprop - To know the class of a Windows
+    - xorg-xev (or only xev) - To know the "name" of a key of the keyboard
 2. betterlockscreen - Screen Lock
 3. xrandr - Configure Monitors
 4. rofi - Launcher and Windows Movement Assistant